Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

 # TWRP-DualBoot-Guac-Unified

-Modified TWRP (Mauronofrio's build) and installer script for all OP7/Pro/5G variants that re-purposes userdata for true dual booting
+Modified TWRP (Mauronofrio's build) and installer script for all OP7/Pro/5G variants that re-purposes userdata for true dual booting.
+You can still use this as a regular stock twrp zip - one stop shop for magisk, verity, and/or forced encryption modifications

 ## Disclaimer
 * I am not responsible for anything bad that happens to your device.
 Only experienced users should be using this mod